cloud8421/dragonfly-server/README.md

 Communication with Imagemagick is managed by [Goon](https://github.com/alco/goon), a middleman needed to polyfill the incomplete Port implementation provided by Erlang (see [here](https://github.com/alco/porcelain/wiki/Implementation#the-middleman) for more information).

-Download the binary and add it to a directory available in your `$PATH`.

 ## App setup

-    $ mix deps.get
+    $ make setup

-This will install all needed packages.
+This will install all needed packages and download goon.

 Then, copy the example environment file and make the necessary adjustments.